Boo.com: Brand name

-The brand name was initially suggested as Bo.com, which was inspired by the actress Bo Derek.
+The brand name was initially suggested as Bo.com, inspired by Bo Derek.
 The final domain name, Boo.com, was bought for $2500 from a dealer as the domain Bo.com was already in use.

 Strategy

-The target customers of Boo.com were young, wealthy and fashionable people between 18 and 24 years old, who were expected to be attracted by sports and fashion brands offered by Boo.com.
-Boo.com created a virtual shopping assistant, Miss Boo, to assist customers with tips given at each step.
-Boo.com also developed technology that allowed online customers to put their chosen products onto 3D models and then inspect the result.
+The target customers of Boo.com were young, wealthy, fashionable people between 18 and 24 years old, who were expected to be attracted by sports and fashion brands Boo.com offered.
+Boo.com created a virtual shopping assistant, Miss Boo, to assist customers with tips at each step.
+Boo.com also developed technology that allowed online customers to put their chosen products onto 3D models and inspect the result.

-Headquarters and relaunch

-The company had its headquarters along Carnaby Street in London in a building which it initially shared with the Erotic Review Magazine.
-The company initially had 40 employees.
-In October 1999, it had a total of eight offices and 400 employees in Amsterdam, Munich, New York City, Paris, and Stockholm.
-It relaunched in the autumn of 2000 with Kate Buggeln, an ex-Bloomingdale's salesperson and Internet consultant, appointed as president.
-She told Women's Wear Daily that they were working to "expand beyond the portal business model into Boo products and Boo licensing."

 Reasons for failure

 Timing

 Although there were several months of delays prior to launch and problems with the user experience when boo.com first launched, these had been largely fixed by the time the company entered receivership.
 Sales had grown rapidly and were around $500,000 for the fortnight prior to the site being shut down.

 The fundamental problem was that the company was following an extremely aggressive growth plan, launching simultaneously in multiple European countries.
 This plan was founded on the assumption of the ready availability of venture capital money to see the company through the first few years of trading until sales caught up with operating expenses.
 Such capital ceased to be available for all practical purposes in the second quarter of 2000 following dramatic falls in the NASDAQ presaging the "dot crash" following the dot-com bubble.
 Boo was one of numerous similar dot-com company failures over the subsequent two years.

 One Boo.com manager acknowledges that the company's failure was that global marketing and advertising costs too much, and that managers and technology invest too little.
 It spent $135 million of its investment in 2 years.